 - The skills you need to lose weight, be more physically active, and manage stress.

 - Cooking demonstrations and incentives including cookbooks, exercise equipment, and more.

 - A trained lifestyle coach to guide and encourage you.

 - Support from other participants with the same goals as you.

 - A year-long program with weekly meetings for the first 6 months, then once or twice a month for the second 6 months.

-Individuals entering the AccessHealth Tri-Country Network Diabetes Prevention Project Expansion, sponsored by Trident United Way should meet at least one of the following specifications as outlined by the Centers for Disease Control and Prevention Diabetes Prevention Recognition Program’s Standards and Operating Procedures, published March 1, 2018:
+Individuals entering the AccessHealth Tri-Country Network Diabetes Prevention Project Expansion, sponsored by Trident United Way should be overweight (BMI>25) and meet at least one of the following specifications as outlined by the Centers for Disease Control and Prevention Diabetes Prevention Recognition Program’s Standards and Operating Procedures, published March 1, 2018:

 - Fasting glucose of 100-125 mg/dl

 - Plasma glucose measured 2 hours after a 75-gm glucose load of 140-199 mg/dl

 - A1C of 5.7-6.4